coderefinery/DEPRECATED-software-licensing/talk.md

 <img src="img/cake-1.svg" style="width: 15%;"/>

-- Imagine you compose a recipe for a really tasty cake.
+- Imagine you compose a recipe for a really tasty cake (a great idea).
+- In regular intervals you distribute cakes (release binaries).
 - Your family and friends love it.
-- In regular intervals you distribute cakes (release binaries).
 - But you can only bake so many.

+---

+## Possible outcomes 0/4: closed

+### Closed source (recipe never released)

+- Your cake is celebrated by The New Yorker magazine.
+- People will have difficulties to reproduce your celebrated recipe.
+- Nobody else will improve your recipe.
+- Bad copycats will appear, you don't get any credit.
+- Fewer tasty cakes will get consumed.

+---

-### A friend tells you: why not distribute the recipe?
+## A friend tells you: why not distribute the recipe?

-- Create the OpenCake organization.
-- Start a mailing list (feedback) and put your recipe on GitHub.
+- Put your recipe on GitHub.
+- Get feedback / start a mailing list.
 - More people will be able to enjoy the cake (increase impact).
 - Maybe somebody will find ways to improve the recipe.
-- They will know that it was your idea even though somebody else bakes it.
+- Everyone will know that it was your idea even though somebody else bakes it.

 ---

 ## Mrs. X (running a famous restaurant) finds your cake recipe on GitHub

+Let's say you did put the recipe on GitHub.

 <img src="img/cake-1.svg" style="width: 15%;"/>